gta98/networks_project_file_transfer/README.md

 This project is an assignment I was given in one of my courses

+- It performs file transfer through a relay server

+- Files are encoded before sending with (31, 26) hamming code, and decoded by the receiver

 `FileTransferChannel` - acts as a relay / middleman server for transferring files

 `FileTransferSender` - connects to Channel, then sends files as prompted by user